MgKyaw/MgKyaw/README.md

 ### Hi there 👋

-<h1>Mg Kyaw<h1>
+<h1>Mg Kyaw</h1>

-A .NET Developer with 7 years of experience.
+<h3>A .NET Developer with 7 years of experience.
 A professional degree holder of B.C.Sc.
 Willing to learn new technologies and trying to improve skills frequently.
 Strong logical thinking from multiple perspectives.
 Experienced in banking projects.
-Adapted to work effectively in a fast-paced environment.
+Adapted to work effectively in a fast-paced environment.</h3>

-Personal Skills
+<b><u>Personal Skills</u></b>
     • Strong Problem-solving skills
     • Willingness to learn new technologies
     • Attention to detail and accuracy